 -I’d like to walk a Camino along the coast but don’t need to finish in Santiago

-Then the Northern Way is perfect for you, particularly sections 2 and 3: between the cities of Bilbao and Santander; and further on the green Northern coast to the seaside town of Ribadesella.
+Then the Northern Camino is perfect for you, particularly between the cities of San Sebastian, Bilbao and Santander; and further on the green Northern coast to the seaside town of Ribadesella.

 “Worked like a well-oiled machine.
 Approachable, professional and friendly.”
-Nicholas Osbourne, Northen Way from Bilbao
+Nicholas Osbourne, Northen Camino in the Basque Country

 -I’m travelling on my own but I’d like to have a social experience

-If you are travelling on your own but are looking to meet people and make friends, we would recommend you choose the French Way.
-You can either book a self-guided Camino tour or join one of our Camino guided tours.
+If you are travelling on your own but are looking to meet people and make friends, we would recommend you choose the Camino Frances.
+You can either book a self-guided tour on any of our Camino routes or join one of our Camino guided tours departing from March until October.

 –I’d prefer a quieter route